Developer Docs

 Overview

-- GET /health — health check
+• GET /health — health check

-- POST /v1/chat/completions — chat responses
+• POST /v1/chat/completions — chat with always-on memory

-- POST /v1/tools/* — summarize, translate, rewrite, extract, fetch
+• POST /v1/tools/* — summarize, translate, rewrite, extract, fetch

-- POST /v1/knowledge/* — upload and ask from documents
+• POST /v1/knowledge/* — upload and ask from documents

-- POST /v1/business/* — lead, churn, revenue insights
+• POST /v1/business/* — lead, churn, revenue analysis

-- POST /v1/workflows/* — workflow storage
+• POST /v1/workflows/* — workflow definitions

-- POST /v1/schedule/* — scheduled jobs
+• POST /v1/schedule/* — scheduled jobs

-- POST /v1/calendar/* — calendar actions
+• POST /v1/calendar/* — calendar actions

-- POST /v1/connectors/* — connector management
+• POST /v1/connectors/* — source connectors

-- Call Lyren from your backend
+• Call Lyren from your backend, not frontend JavaScript

-- Keep API keys private
+• Keep API keys private and server-side

-- Use API reference for exact payload shapes
+• Use API Reference for exact payload shapes

 Getting started

-- Base URL: https://YOUR_DOMAIN
+• Base URL: https://lyren-gateway-api.onrender.com

-- API key header: x-api-key
+• API key header: x-api-key

-- User id header: x-user-id
+• User ID header: x-user-id

 Install

-- LYREN_API_KEY — your API key
+• LYREN_API_KEY — your private API key

-- LYREN_USER_ID — your application user id
+• LYREN_USER_ID — your application user id

 Use an HTTP client such as httpx.